-You can enjoy the best of town and country living with a stay at the 2-bedroom Grade II listed Tate Studies in Richmond.
+You can enjoy the best of town and country-living with a stay at the two-bedroom Grade II-listed Tate Studies in Richmond.
 Not only is it surrounded by a selection of cafes, restaurants and shops in Richmond but it has a rich history (involving Lewis Carroll) and the peaceful garden looks out over the River Swale.
-You can have your cake and eat it at this North Yorkshire Holiday Home
+You can have your cake and eat it at this North Yorkshire holiday home.

 A prime position in Richmond